Weobley High School

 Adults provide powerful role models for children and should, therefore, model the values such as courtesy and respect in all their dealings with other adults and pupils in the school.

-Pupils with more challenging behaviour have the opportunity to benefit from a period of targeted support from the LInC and the school’s Pastoral and Additional Needs staff.
+Pupils with more challenging behaviour have the opportunity to benefit from a period of targeted support from the LInC and the school’s Pastoral and Support staff.
 The school will look to use early identification procedures for those pupils at risk, in order to establish a support programme.

 - They will praise good behaviour and achievement and use the school’s reward system consistently